SOLV-Code/WSP-Metrics-Pkg/README.md

 The *calcMetrics()* function takes a time series and applies the individual metric calculations, with user-specified settings, to calculate a full suite of outputs (including retrospective calculation of metrics)

 **IMPORTANT NOTE**: Relative and absolute abundance values calculated in *calcMetrics()* use the user-specified settings to choose the method of calculating, and the settings for *avg.specs* and *slope.specs* interact.
 If the *rel.avg.type* is “regular” instead of “smoothed” it just uses the smoothed series.
 The smoothing function depends on the whether or not log transforming is used for the slope (```slope.specs$log.transform=TRUE```), otherwise it just takes the average of the generation instead of the geometric average.
-The typical use case for our applications so far has awlays had ```slope.specs$log.transform=TRUE```, so there hasn’t been an issue where the wrong type of average is being calculated, but the function was set up for maximum flexibility, so end-users need to keep this interaction in mind.
+The typical use case for our applications so far has always had ```slope.specs$log.transform=TRUE```, so there hasn’t been an issue where the wrong type of average is being calculated, but the function was set up for maximum flexibility, so end-users need to keep this interaction in mind.

 The function help file has additional details for the arguments.
 To access the function help file, use